Everyone knows that a good night's sleep prepares you for the day.

 SUMMARY

 Melatonin is important for the body's sleep-wake cycle.
-Increased tryptophan intake can lead to increased melatonin levels and improve the amount and quality of sleep.
+Increased tryptophan intake can lead to increased melatonin levels and improve sleep quantity and quality.

 Many different protein foods are good sources of tryptophan ( 28 ).

-Because of this, you're getting some tryptophan every time you eat high-protein foods.
+For this reason, you ingest some tryptophan every time you eat protein-rich foods.

-Your intake will depend on how much protein you consume and what protein sources you consume.
+Your intake depends on how much protein you consume and what protein sources you consume.

-Some foods are particularly rich in tryptophan, including poultry, shrimp, eggs, and crab ( 28 ).
+Some foods are particularly high in tryptophan, including poultry, shrimp, eggs, and crabs ( 28 ).

-A typical diet has been estimated to provide approximately 1 gram per day ( 29 ).
+It has been estimated that a typical diet provides approximately 1 gram per day ( 29 ).

 SUMMARY

-Tryptophan is found in foods that contain protein The specific amount in your diet will depend on the amount and types of protein you eat.
-However, it has been estimated that a typical diet provides around 1 gram per day.
+Tryptophan is found in foods that contain protein.
+The specific amount in your diet depends on the amount and types of protein you eat.
+However, it has been estimated that a typical diet provides about 1 gram per day.

-It is estimated that a typical diet contains 1 gram per day, but some individuals choose to dose up to 5 grams per day ( 29 ).
+It is estimated that a typical diet contains 1 gram per day, but some individuals opt for a dosage of up to 5 grams per day ( 29 ).

-Its possible side effects have been studied for over 50 years and very few have been reported.
+Its possible side effects have been studied for over 50 years and very few of them have been reported.

-However, side effects such as nausea and dizziness have occasionally been reported at doses above 50 mg per kilogram body weight or 3.4 grams in a 68 kg adult ( 29 ).
+However, side effects such as nausea and dizziness have occasionally been reported at doses above 50 mg per kilogram of body weight, or 3.4 grams in a 68 kg adult ( 29 ).

 When the activity of serotonin is excessively increased, it can lead to a condition called serotonin syndrome ( 33 ).